-The Eastern Area Committee of Reference sets the Automatic Qualifying Score taking account of the applications for the individual schools and the number of places available.
+The Headteacher attends the Eastern Area Committee of Reference in their role as a Trustee and sets the Automatic Qualifying Score and waiting list score on behalf of the admissions authority, taking account of the applications for the individual schools and the number of places available.
 The Committee of Reference is a panel of Headteachers and teachers appointed according to terms of reference which are available from Warwickshire Admissions.
 The Heads of the selective schools in East Warwickshire or their representatives will be members of the Committee.
 The Committee also reviews the arrangements for any children with disabilities or Special Educational Needs.